Ryan Murphy (producer): 2009–2017: Glee and American Horror Story

 On May 19, 2009, Murphy's musical comedy-drama series, Glee, premiered on Fox.
 He co-created the series with Brad Falchuk and Ian Brennan.
-In its early seasons, the show was critically lauded.
+In its early seasons, the show was critically praised.
 Murphy won his first Primetime Emmy Award for directing the pilot episode.
 The series concluded in 2015 following its sixth season.
 Murphy was one of four executive producers on the reality television series The Glee Project, which premiered on Oxygen on June 12, 2011.
 The show featured a group of contestants vying for the prize of a seven-episode arc on Glee, with someone being eliminated each week, until the winner is chosen in the final episode.
 The show was renewed for a second season, which ended up being its last.
-Murphy was openly critical of several prominent bands for not releasing music for use in Glee, for which he subsequently apologised.

-In 2010, Murphy directed Julia Roberts in an adaptation of Elizabeth Gilbert's memoir Eat, Pray, Love.
+Murphy was openly critical of several prominent bands for not releasing music for use in Glee, for which he subsequently apologized.
+In 2010, Murphy directed an adaptation of Elizabeth Gilbert's memoir Eat, Pray, Love.
 The film was a box office success but a critical failure, receiving harsh reviews criticizing its pacing and lack of credibility.
 To date, the film has grossed $204,482,125 worldwide.

 Murphy and Falchuk created the anthology series American Horror Story, which premiered on FX on October 5, 2011.
 Most of the same cast have played different characters in different settings each subsequent season.
 Murphy and Glee co-executive producer Ali Adler created the half-hour comedy The New Normal, which premiered on NBC on September 10, 2012.
 The series was based on Murphy's own experiences of having a child via surrogate, with the main characters, Bryan and David, named for Ryan and his husband.
 The series was ultimately cancelled after one season.